 This is a space for faculty and graduate students in Stanford's Religious Studies Department to reflect on the ways in which their own work foregrounds issues of diversity, inclusion, and equity.
 We will feature a different graduate student and faculty member on a rotational basis.
-This month’s feature is:
+The current feature is:

 As a recent first-generation Korean immigrant woman in the States, I have found myself both as an insider and an outsider within various layers of community and identity: citizen and non-citizen, Asian/Asian American and people of color, Korean churches and predominantly white churches, and states in the South and in the West.
 This constantly shifting status, as disorienting as it can be for me at times, also offers a lens through which I can be both participant and observer, a role with which I hope to pursue in my academic work.

 My research interests include Asian immigrant experiences and religiosity in a transnational context.
 I’m particularly interested in how Protestant Christianity in early 20th century America shaped and engaged in Korean immigrants’ embodied experiences.
 How were Korean immigrants racialized by state power and white-centered society?
 How did gender play a role in the process of immigration?
 How can we understand the lives of Korean immigrants reflected in Korea’s relationship to the imperial powers of America and Japan?
 And finally, how might we find these various inputs intersecting under the umbrella of Protestant Christianity?
 These kinds of questions have also spurred me to co-organize a panel on Race and Gender in Contemporary Religious Studies at Stanford University and to serve as a committee member in Anti-Racism/Pro-Reconciliation Ministry in Disciples of Christ.